ptyn7600/Swarm-Robot-USS-2022/README.md

 There are 3 ways to connect to the BBBlue:
 1. Use PuTTy to connect to the BBBlue via USB cable.
 In PuTTY window, go to Serial connection and put in your COM port.
 Speed is 9600.
-2. Once you connect to Use PuTTy to connect to the BBBlue wireless.
-Use SSH and IP address is 172.25.55.88, port is 22.
-Your IP address may differ from mine, and you can find it by
+2. Once you connect to BBBlue via the USB cable, you can find the wifi IP address that allow you to connect the BBBlue via wifi.
+Refer to this [link](https://static.packt-cdn.com/downloads/BeagleBoneRoboticProjectsSecondEdition_ColorImages.pdf) to enable wifi and find the wifi IP address.
+Then, you can connect to the BBBlue wireless.
+I use SSH and IP address is 172.25.55.88, port is 22.
+Your IP address may differ from mine, and you can find it by "ifconfig" wanl0 in the terminal.
+3. The third way is to use [cloud9](https://beagleboard.org/support/bone101).
+But you need to connect the BBBlue via cable to allow the cloud9 to detect your device.
+Cloud9 is prefer to use while programming the board because it provides a GUI that we can write code much easier than to write it in the linux window.

 ## Pin map
 For BonseScript,  some pin map is available in this [link](https://groups.google.com/g/beagleboard/c/xE-ntPE-jnI).